kawa-analytics/kawa-documentation/README.md

 > **⚡ Important:** If a data source is shared with some users, those users might __NOT__ see it if the row level security (RLS) configuration is set to __DENY ALL__.
 Make sure to either upload some specific RLS rules or set the general access to __ALLOW ALL__.

-When a datasource is shared with writing permissions, users can configure them and manually override data.
+When a data source is shared with writing permissions, users can configure them and manually override data.

-In order for a user to be able to configure row level and column security on a datasources, two conditions must be met:
+In order for a user to be able to configure row level and column security on a data sources, two conditions must be met:

-- The user must be able to edit the datasource (shared with writing permissions)
+- The user must be able to edit the data source (shared with writing permissions)
 - The user must have the `Manage Data Source Security` flag enabled.